-About ten years ago, my wife and I were deeply involved in a church that claimed to be evangelistic and desperately wanted to lead people to God.
+About ten years ago, Annie and I were deeply involved in a church that claimed to be evangelistic and desperately wanted to lead people to God.
 We devoted ourselves to The Cause and poured hours and hours of our labor into its programs.
 At one point (I kid you not), I was doing the music on Sunday mornings, keeping track of our procedure for keeping and maintaining new members, leading youth group on Sunday mornings and Wednesday nights, attending another small group Bible study, and taking a graduate level Seminary class.
-All of this while having a full time job.
+All of this while having a successful early stage career.

 Here’s the problem, looking back on it: I wasn’t growing.
 Why not?
 I believe a simple litmus test could have exposed it for me very quickly.
 It’s a test I have run through my life quite extensively since this experience: